Shop Owner Guide to Taxes & Payouts

 Get paid faster!

 You will still have between the first and last day of the month to request a payout, but we’ll now process your payout in half the time.
-Previously, we were unable to begin processing your payout until the 15th of the following month, but now we'll begin processing your payout within five business days of the last day of the month.
+Previously, we were unable to begin processing your payout until the 15th of the following month, but now we'll begin processing your payout within five business days of the first of the following month.

 For example, if you make your request on any day in January, we'll begin processing your payout by February 7, as that is the 5th business day during that month.

 Remember, requests must be made by 11:59 pm Central Time on the last day of the month.
 It may take funds sent through certain payout methods (such as wires and paper checks) or to some countries longer to arrive in your account.
 Funds should arrive no later than the 10th of each month, but please note that this may not always be the case due to things like bank holidays or the 1st of the month falling on a weekend, etc.

 Check out our new, simplified payout request process!